turpaultn/DCASE2019_task4/README.md

 J. Salamon, D. MacConnell, M. Cartwright, P. Li, and J. P. Bello.
 Scaper: A library for soundscape synthesis and augmentation In IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA), New Paltz, NY, USA, Oct.
 2017.

+Jort F. Gemmeke and Daniel P. W. Ellis and Dylan Freedman and Aren Jansen and Wade Lawrence and R. Channing Moore and Manoj Plakal and Marvin Ritter.
+Audio Set: An ontology and human-labeled dataset for audio events.
+In Proceedings IEEE ICASSP 2017, New Orleans, LA, 2017.